DPsalmist/Streaming-Titanic-Dataset-for-Survival-Prediction/README.md

 5. **Execute the consumer script or notebook to read and display streamed data:**
    - python kafka_consumer.py
-   - run Data-Streaming-Unit1.ipynb in jupyter
+   - run Data-Streaming.ipynb in jupyter